 Our international English as a Second Language program helps non-native speakers improve their proficiency in reading, writing, speaking, and listening.
-Our ESL teachers are talented and experienced.
-They hold advanced degrees and certifications in teaching English to non-native speakers, and they have lived and taught overseas.
+Our talented ESL teachers hold advanced degrees and certifications in English instruction for non-native speakers, and they have lived and taught overseas.

 The ESL program supports students with various levels of English proficiency.
-Boys progress through four levels that combine “sheltered” ESL classes and “mainstream” classes (alongside native English-speakers).
+Boys progress through levels that combine “sheltered” classes (exclusively for ESL students) and “mainstream” classes (alongside native English-speakers).
 Each student’s goal is English fluency and a competitive TOEFL (Test of English as a Foreign Language) score for college admission.

 Why ESL at Phelps?
 Read More